mercadopago/devsite-docs/guides/additional-content/reports/marketplace-sales/generate.en.md

 | `structure_id` (required) | Field to assign the structure with which the report will be generated.
 You must fill it with the value obtained for this same field in the response to the structure creation.                                                             |
 | `notifier_id` (required)  | Field to assign the method by which you want to receive notifications.
 You must fill it with the identification obtained in the response to the creation of notifications.                                                                     |

-### Manually Generate a Report (Statements)
+### Manually generate report (Statements)

 Manual creation allows you to generate an on-demand report, specifying the desired time interval.

-To do this, create a _statement_ as shown below.
+To do this, create a statement as shown below.
 Also, make sure to have the configurations you previously created and the information from the table below on hand to ensure successful report creation.

 ```curl
 curl --location --request POST 'https://api.mercadopago.com/v1/reports/marketplace_sellers_sales/statements' \